 Warm Welcome by Kiddy

-When we arrived at Kiddy they joked that Hof for a small town but actually I thought it was quite big and very pretty.
+When we arrived at Kiddy, they joked that Hof for a small town, but actually, I thought it was quite big and beautiful.
 Our journey began in the early hours of the morning as I had to collect New Mummy Tips from her home and drive to Gatwick Airport to meet up with the rest of our party.
-We flew Air Berlin and I’m relieved to say the flight was uneventful (just the way I like them!).
-We stayed in a traditional German Guesthouse called Seehaus which overlooked a beautiful lake offering stunning views.
-During the evening we were entertained by the Kiddy family at a local Italian restaurant with the most delicious food and fantastic company.
-The wine flowed as well as the conversation and everyone had a chance to relax and talk without having to stop every five minutes to wipe a child’s nose or change a bottom.
-When we returned to the Guesthouse some headed to the bar whilst others retired to our rooms (it had been a very early start!).
+We flew Air Berlin, and I’m relieved to say the flight was uneventful (just the way I like them!).
+We stayed in a traditional German Guesthouse called Seehaus, which overlooked a beautiful lake offering stunning views.
+We were entertained by the Kiddy family at a local Italian restaurant with the most delicious food and fantastic company during the evening.
+The wine flowed as well as the conversation, and everyone had a chance to relax and talk without having to stop every five minutes from wiping a child’s nose or changing a bottom.
+When we returned to the Guesthouse, some headed to the bar whilst others retired to our rooms (it had been a very early start!).

 Propeller Plane – a first!